Agents

 • Invalid authorization request: start the authorization flow from your MCP client.

-• Unknown client: check that the client registration is valid and that the redirect URL is expected.
+• Unknown client: cancel the request if the client name or redirect URL is not expected.

 • Approved client cannot call tools: disconnect and reconnect the MCP server in the client.